NCAR/DART/docs/pages/Getting_Started.md

 have access to all compilers on all platforms, so unfortunately we cannot guarantee that the code will work correctly on your particular system.
-We are interested in your experience building the system, so we welcome you to send us an email with your experiences at dart @ ucar .edu, which will incorporate into future versions of this guide.
+We are interested in your experience building the system, so we welcome you to send us an email with your experiences at dart @ ucar .edu, which we will incorporate into future versions of this guide.

 <span id="requirements" class="anchor"></span> [](#requirements)